mdgriffith/elm-style-animation/README.md

 ## Uninitialized Style Animations

-If you attempt to animate a property that hasn't been provided in the initial style, _that property will not be animated._
+If you attempt to animate a property that hasn't been provided in the initial style, _that property will not be animated_ and a warning will be logged.

 This was done because it seems to be the better option than animating with an arbitrarily chosen default value and with arbitrarily chosen default units.